konmos/csc4006/formalisation/README.md

 - Table

 plot:
-- Table is laid for each philosopher, with two forks next to each plate.
+- Table laid for each philosopher; two forks next to each plate.
 - Two forks are needed for a philosopher to eat.
 - The philosophers alternate thinking and eating.